nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

     4. :py:attr:`~circuitpython_nrf24l01.rf24.RF24.address_length` of BLE
        packet only uses 4 bytes, so we have set that accordingly.
     5. The :py:attr:`~circuitpython_nrf24l01.rf24.RF24.auto_ack` (automatic
-       acknowledgment) feature of the nRF24L01 is useless when tranmitting to BLE devices, thus it is disabled as well as automatic re-transmit (:py:attr:`~circuitpython_nrf24l01.rf24.RF24.arc`) and custom ACK
+       acknowledgment) feature of the nRF24L01 is useless when transmitting to BLE devices, thus it is disabled as well as automatic re-transmit (:py:attr:`~circuitpython_nrf24l01.rf24.RF24.arc`) and custom ACK
        payloads (:py:attr:`~circuitpython_nrf24l01.rf24.RF24.ack`) features